Helical magnetic fields from Riemann coupling: Conclusions and Discussions

 \section{Conclusions and Discussions}

-We have suggested a viable scenario for the generation of helical magnetic fields during inflation, which does not require coupling to the scalar field.
+We have proposed a viable scenario for the generation of helical magnetic fields during inflation, which does not require coupling to the scalar field.
 The generation of the helical fields is due to the coupling of the electromagnetic fields with the Riemann tensor.
 To our knowledge, Riemann tensor coupling has not been discussed in the literature to generate helical fields.

 The model has many key features: First, it does not require the coupling of the electromagnetic field with the scalar field.
 Hence, there are no extra degrees of freedom and will not lead to a strong-coupling problem.
 Second, the conformal invariance is broken due to the coupling to the Riemann tensor.
 Since the curvature is large in the early Universe, the coupling term will introduce non-trivial corrections to the electromagnetic action.
-However, at late-times, the new term will not contribute, and the theory is identical to standard electrodynamics. { Third, the power spectrum of the helical fields generated has a slight red-tilt for slow-roll inflation.} This is different compared to the scalar field coupled models where the power-spectrum has a blue-tilt.
+However, at late-times, the new term will not contribute, and the theory is identical to standard electrodynamics\footnote{For instance, at the current epoch, $H_0 \sim 10^{-44} GeV$ and hence, the Riemann coupling term will only contribute in the early Universe and not in the late Universe.}.
+Third, the power spectrum of the helical fields generated has a slight red-tilt for slow-roll inflation.
+This is different compared to the scalar field coupled models where the power-spectrum has a blue-tilt.
 We have also identified the reason for this difference.
 Fourth, our model is free from backreaction for a range of scale-factor during inflation.
 This is different from other models where a specific form of coupling function is chosen to avoid any back-reaction~\cite{2018-Sharma.Subramanian.Seshadri.PRD}.
+Interestingly, our model generates the magnetic field of strength $10^{-18} G$ and $10^{-14} G$ over scales $\sim 50 \rm{Mpc}$ and $\sim 1 \rm{Mpc}$, respectively.

 In this work, we did not discuss the generation of non-helical magnetic fields.
 The generation of the non-helical magnetic field with Riemann coupling has been discussed in the seminal paper by Turner and Widrow~\cite{1988-Turner.Widrow-PRD}.
 An analysis including parity preserving term can be done straightforwardly, and we can obtain total energy density of the non-helical ($\rho_{B}$) and helical energy density ($\rho_H$).
 As shown recently, the two energy densities must satisfy the realizability condition~\cite{2014-Kahniashvili.etal-PRD}, i. e., $\rho_H \leq 2 \, \xi_M \rho_{B}$, where $\xi_M$ is the magnetic correlation length.
 Assuming that the non-helical and helical power spectra are a power-law: